deluakin/easy-ussd/README.md

-# UssdDesigner
+# EasyUSSD

-This project was conceived by the thought to make developing of ussd applications easier and simpler.
+EasyUSSD was conceived by the thought to make developing of ussd applications easier and simpler.

-Give it a try [UssdDesigner](https://ussd-app-designer.herokuapp.com/apps).
+Give it a try [EasyUSSD](https://ussd-app-designer.herokuapp.com/apps).